RCN-ECS/2022_TrainingIntegrationWorkshop/travel.md

 All reimbursements will be due 1 week after the workshop.

 #### Preparing your reimbursement
-You will submit three files in one email for your reimbursement. *Please be sure to use the standardized file name*
+You will submit three files in one email for your reimbursement. *Please be sure to use the standardized file naming system*

-1. **W9_LastName_FirstName.pdf** (Make sure to sign the W9 and check that the address is where the check will be sent)
+1. **W9_LastName_FirstName_RCN-ECS.pdf** (Make sure to sign the W9 and check that the address is where the check will be sent) [W9 form template](Voucher_Lastname_Firstname_RCN-ECS.xlsx)
-2. **Voucher_LastName_FirstName.xls**.
+2. **Voucher_LastName_FirstName_RCN-ECS.xls**.
 Excel form voucher reimbursement (do not convert this to pdf, submit it as an excel file.
-You can type your signature or insert a photo for a signature)
+You can type your signature or insert a photo for a signature) [Excel form template](W9_Lastname_Firstname_RCN-ECS.pdf)
-3. **Receipts_LastName_FirstName.pdf** a combined pdf with all receipts.
+3. **Receipts_LastName_FirstName_RCN-ECS.pdf** a combined pdf with all receipts.
 Each charge has to have its own receipt and food receipts must be itemized.
+Tax on lodging and food is reimbursed.
-There is no reimbursements for alcohol or sales tax, so please remove the tax and alcohol from the amount you are requesting.
-Please highlight the sales tax and other non-reimburseable expenses on your receipts and subtract them from the totals in the Excel form.
+    * There is no reimbursements for alcohol or sales tax on stuff, so please remove the tax and alcohol from the amount you are requesting.
+Please highlight the sales tax and other non-reimburseable expenses on your receipts and subtract them before entering the total amount to be reimbursed in the Excel form.

 #### Submitting your reimbursement
 Send the three files in a single email to Thais Bittar with the *exact subject line "RCN Workshop 2022"*, which will automatically route your email for rapid processing.